 The Unique Student Identifier (USI) is a reference number which is made up of a combination of ten numbers and letters, that is free and easy to create and stays with you for life.
-If you are a new or continuing student undertaking study at a Higher Education Provider (HEP), you will need a USI.
+If you are a new or continuing student undertaking study at a Higher Education Provider (HEP), or if you are graduating after 1 January 2023, you will need a USI.

 Why do I need a USI?